FOREX-Yen rises broadly as volatile stocks make investors edgy

 * Investors look to Fed next week for policy clarity

-New York, June 14 The yen extended gains against the dollar on Friday, putting it on course for its best weekly performance since early 2010, as volatile stock markets had investors unwinding bets against the yen.
+LONDON, June 14 The yen extended gains against the dollar on Friday, putting it on course for its best weekly performance since early 2010, as volatile stock markets drove investors to the safety of the Japanese currency.

-The dollar pared losses against the yen in early New York trade as Nikkei futures edged higher and after U.S. data showed producer prices rose more than expected in May.

-But, underlying inflation pressures remained muted, which could argue against an early scaling back of monetary stimulus by the Federal Reserve.
+However, the dollar was up against a basket of currencies, as investors sought safety in liquidity as uncertainty lingered over how long central banks will maintain stimulus measures.

+Nikkei futures fell and European stocks lost earlier momentum, pushing the yen higher.
+The dollar was down 0.5 percent at 94.90 yen while the euro fell nearly 1 percent to 126.35.

 Dollar/yen has moved in step with the Nikkei in recent weeks as investors unravel the sell-yen, buy-stocks trade that dominated between November and May.
 The fall in stocks has prompted investors to pare the dollar hedges put in place to protect them from a weakening yen.

+"The correlation with Nikkei futures will continue for some time, until the Japanese authorities take steps to address volatility," said Jeremy Stretch, head of currency strategy at CIBC World Markets.

+"Also the unwinding of long dollar/short yen trade has been excessive as the U.S. data is expected to print better.
+Any drop in dollar/yen towards 93.60 is an opportunity to go cautiously long on the dollar."

-Against the yen, the dollar has lost close to 10 percent since May 22, when it peaked at 103.73 yen.
-The drop has seen implied volatility jump, while three-month risk reversals , a gauge of relative demand for put or call options, were flipping towards yen calls, or bets the currency will gain.
+The dollar has lost close to 10 percent since May 22, when it peaked at 103.74 yen.
+The drop has seen implied volatility jump, while three-month risk reversals, a gauge of relative demand for put or call options, were flipping towards yen calls, or bets the currency will gain.

 Commerzbank head of FX research Ulrich Leuchtmann said the dollar was unlikely to make much headway against the yen, until there was more clarity about central banks' monetary policies.